mihaibc/modern_android_application_showcase/README.md

+# Modern android development showcase
-# Android application showcase: The Movies Corner (UPDATE IN PROGRESS)
+## The Movies Corner App

 This is a sample project that presents a modern approach to Android application development using Kotlin and latest tech-stack by using the capabilities of [The Movie Db API](https://www.themoviedb.org/documentation/api)

+This is a work in progress so feel free to create pull requests if you want to contribute.

 ## Teck-stack
  * Tech-stack